szymslo/blackjack/README.md

 #

+To run this app locally:

+- remove *package-lock.json* and *yarn.lock*
+- npm install

-In the project directory, you can run:
+In the project directory you can use:

 #### `yarn start`